jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 15.md

 On the day of the funeral, I confirmed everyone’s attire beforehand, except for Mazarin, whose choices are reliably predictable.
 House Katharis and our Ledgermen cohort arrived mid-eulogy, entering as one, uniform and immaculate.

-Multiple members of the Valantis household spoke well of Fischer, his manipulative actions glossed over.
-Corven approached with tension in his posture, bordering on hostility.
+Multiple members of the Valantis household spoke well of Fischer, his manipulative actions glossed over. [[Cindralis Characters|Corven]] approached with tension in his posture, bordering on hostility.
 He expressed disappointment in his brother's actions and his resulting the death, yet voiced hope that it might still serve a purpose.

 I reconnected briefly with Belladona Vorynth; she and her sisters stood in place of their ever-absent matriarch.
 Her interest in Charles was notable and suspicious given Vorynth's mysterious dealings.
 Freya Maelthrumm greeted me as well and extended an invitation for a hunt.
 Before our departure, Mother informed me that I have been summoned by Prophet Xalithea.